ClintonYounge/Mobile-Tech-Financial-Digest/README.md

 # 📖 [Mobile Tech Financial Digest] <a name="about-project"></a>

-**[Mobile Tech Financial Digest]** is a react redux project which allows users to go through financial data of Apple, Samsung, Xiaomi and Googlet by interacting.
+**[Mobile Tech Financial Digest]** is a react redux project which allows users to go through financial data of Apple, Samsung, Xiaomi and Google by interacting.

 ## 🛠 Built With <a name="built-with"></a>